 How to Get to Lang Biang Mountain

-If you are planning to travel the base of the mountain on a bike or scooter, you can leave your transportation parked at one of the stalls just outside the park.
+If you are planning to travel to the base of the mountain on a bike or scooter, you can leave your transportation parked at one of the stalls just outside the park.
 The friendly locals will look after them for a small fee.

 Reach Lang Biang on a Local Bus